prathje/motion-canvas-narrator/README.md

 ### 3. Create a Narrator (e.g., using ElevenLabs)
-The narrator is the main interface for generating audio from text.
+The narrator serves as the primary interface for generating audio from text.

 ```typescript
 import { createElevenLabsNarrator } from 'motion-canvas-narrator';